-In our first session, we will illuminate a landscape together that includes the beginning of our path forward.
+In our first session, we will begin to illuminate your path forward.
 This session is for sharing and inquiry, and for building a rhythm of dialogue.
-It is also a great time to release held-on-to emotions and thoughts, as you feel safe to do so.
+It is also a great time to release held-on-to emotions and thoughts, and to allow yourself to start letting go and getting comfortable with sharing.
+We will address any questions you have and decide together what session frequency is best going forward.

 Cognitive Behavioral (CBT)